Collin Hegna: Early life

-The native Oregonian spent much of his youth outdoors around the state's varied natural environments – the high desert, trout creeks, his grandfather's farm – and has said that upbringing helped instill an appreciation for the romanticism of the west.
-As a teenager, Hegna attended Beaverton High School, where he played bass in the jazz band.
+Collin Kendrick Hegna was born in Portland, Oregon on October 9th, 1978.
+He spent much of his youth outdoors around the state's varied natural environments – the high desert, trout creeks, his grandfather's farm – and has said that upbringing helped instill an appreciation for the romanticism of the west.
+His dad was a musician, a drum player, and as a kid, Hegna learned violin and stand-up bass.
+Around this time, he also developed skills in both singing and whistling.
+As a teenager, Hegna attended Beaverton High School, where he played bass in the jazz band and choir.
 His father, Gailen Hegna, has owned and operated Rainbow Recording Studio for more than 30 years.

 Gailen served as mixer and engineer on recordings for a variety of Portland-area acts including jazz bassist David Jay White, Christian metallers Godspeed, Susan and the Surftones, and 90s Caleb Klauder/Jenny Conlee band Calobo.
 He also provided additional engineering on the third album (The Blood Flowed Like Wine) of Collin's band Federale.

 From 1996 to 2001, Hegna attended the University of Oregon's School of Music and Dance.
 His studies included Electronic Composition within the Future Music Oregon program, and he graduated with a Bachelor of Science in Music Technology.

 While still attending school, Hegna began playing bass for Cocaine Unicorn, a tambourine-spiked retro-chic combo formed by singer/songwriter Paul Burkhart whose membership included Carl Werner, Dasa Kalstrom, and Ryan Sumner.
 Willamette Week described their sound as "swagger-heavy Anglophile pop ... ready to ride the garage wave straight to the Strokes' sex, drugs and rock-'n'-roll after-party."

 After two years in Eugene, during which Burkhart complained the act was labeled "a fashion band", they relocated to Portland and attracted strong local buzz, though intra-band strife would eventually end the group before they could record a proper album.
 The Pains of Being Pure at Heart founder Kip Berman was a friend of Burkhart's and wrote the song "Hey Paul", off of their self-titled debut album, as an "homage" to Cocaine Unicorn.